-- 5.2.4.
-The acceptability of the spot finish shall be determined when viewed without magnification, at a distance no less than thirty-nine (39) inches under finished lighting conditions and from a normal viewing position in accordance with PCA Standard P1. - 5.3.
-Spot finish of a surface in an entire room. - 5.3.1.
-The color of the spot repair material shall be a reasonable match to the existing color of the same surface in the room. - 5.3.2.
-The gloss of the spot repair material shall be a reasonable match to the existing gloss of the same surface in the room. - 5.3.3.
-The texture of the spot repair shall be a reasonable match to the existing texture of the same surface in the room. - 5.3.4.
-The acceptability of the spot finish shall be determined when viewed without magnification, at a distance no less than thirty-nine (39) inches under finished lighting conditions and from a normal viewing position in accordance with PCA Standard P1. - 5.4.
-As both the spot repair materials and the existing finishes age, it is likely that the appearance of the spot repaired areas and the existing finishes will be different due to different materials being utilized and due varying exposure to ultraviolet light, number of paint coats, etc. - 5.5.
-The visual difference between spot repaired areas and existing finishes is more pronounced when stain and clear wood finishes on wood are involved.
-Refer to PCA standard P21 for designation of stain and clear finishes. - 5.6.
-When colors, glosses and textures are reasonably matched, there will still likely be visible differences between spot finished areas and existing finishes. - 5.7.
-As the type of spot finish process progresses from Small spot finish on a surface that does not have natural break points to spot finish on a surface that does have natural break points but does not include entire room to Spot finish of a surface in an entire room, the resultant visual appearance will be more uniform.
+- 5.4 As both the spot repair materials and the existing finishes age, it is likely that the appearance of the spot repaired areas and the existing finishes will be different due to different materials being utilized and varying exposure to ultraviolet light, number of paint coats, etc. - 5.5 The visual difference between spot repaired areas and existing finishes is more pronounced when stain and clear wood finishes on wood are involved.
+Refer to PCA Standard P21 for designation of stain and clear finishes. - 5.6 When colors, glosses and textures are reasonably matched, there will still likely be visible differences between spot finished areas and existing finishes. - 5.7 As the type of spot finish process progresses from small spot finish on a surface that does not have natural break points to spot finish on a surface that does have natural break points but does not include the entire room to spot finish of a surface in an entire room, the resultant visual appearance will be more uniform.

-- 6.1.
-This standard establishes a protocol for spot repairing existing finishes. - 6.2.
-This standard is intended to establish a consensus document for the painting industry's practices.
+- 6.1 This Standard establishes a protocol for spot repairing existing finishes. - 6.2 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.